 Overwatering

-If you overwater your cannabis plants the roots can become waterlogged and which will effectively suffocate them and stop them from absorbing oxygen.
+If you overwater your cannabis plants, the roots can become waterlogged, which reduces oxygen levels in the soil.
+Soggy soil also is a breeding ground for harmful bacteria.
 The early signs will be that the leaves start to curl, however, this can also lead to root rot.

 How to fix: